PX4/PX4-Autopilot/apps/nshlib/README.txt

 o df

-  Show the state of each mounted volume
+  Show the state of each mounted volume.

   Example: